 - Brochure or publication about your organization.

-What is the cost of registering an NGO with Social Welfare?
+What is the cost of registering an NGO with Non-Profit Organization Secretariat?

-The official fee for registering a company limited by guarantee with the Department of Social Welfare is ¢1,200 for local NGOs and $1,500 for foreign NGOs who have their branches registered in Ghana.
+The official fee for registering a company limited by guarantee with the NPO secretariat is ¢600 and a processing fee of ¢100 for local NGOs and $1,800 for foreign NGOs who have their branches registered in Ghana.

 Taxes for Companies Limited by Guarantee in Ghana